 Data-driven marketing has transformed from an innovative approach to a fundamental part of advertising and business strategy; it can now be defined in several ways, but at the most basic level, it can be explained as follows:

 Data-driven marketing refers to strategies built on insights pulled from the analysis of big data, collected through consumer interactions and engagements, to form predictions about future behaviors.
-This involves understanding the data you already have, the data you can get, and how to organize, analyze, and apply that data to better marketing efforts.
+This involves understanding the customer data you already have, the data you can get, and how to organize, analyze, and apply that data to better marketing efforts.

 The Benefits of Data-Driven Marketing